-The Child Trauma Cover conditions the insured child is covered for are shown in the table below.
-These conditions have specific meanings which are set out in the 'Medical definitions' on page 141.
+The Child Trauma Cover conditions the insured child is covered for are shown in the table on the next page.
+These conditions have specific meanings which are set out in the 'Medical definitions' on page 146.

 For certain Child Trauma Cover conditions (collectively called the Partial Child Trauma Cover conditions in this PDS), we only pay a part of the Child Cover benefit (a Partial Child Cover benefit) as shown in the following table.